Cadasta/decision-records/DR_0011_React-for-paginated-views.md

 ### Scalability

-When implemented, this approach will improve scalability of the platform because smaller sets will be process in the database and the application server.
+This approach will improve scalability of the platform because:

+- Only data that is being displayed will be transferred.
+- JSON payload will have a smaller footprint than HTML.
+- We will leverage database functions to slice the dataset into subsets for each page.
+These operations are highly optimised.

 ### Maintainability